Chabulsqu/flashcards/README.md

 # To Run

-Run `npm start` in the project root and the app will be available on port 3000.
+Run `npm start` in the project root and the app will be available on port 3000 after installing npm with `npm install`.
+If you want to try the build version, run `npm run build`.
+You can also use yarn to build and run the project like I did with `yarn start` and `yarn run build`.

 # State

-The app's state is totally normalized, with slices for topics, quizzes, and cards.
+The app's state is normalized, with slices for topics, quizzes, and cards.

 # Routes